How is the mask order working in Sedgwick County?

 “I think you have to assume that the face mask helps in that process,” said Mayor Brandon Whipple.

 A process started by Mayor Brandon Whipple early in July.
-Just a couple of weeks of following the city and Sedgwick County mask ordinance numbers spiked from 7.6 percent to 14 percent, but then dropped to 10.6 percent just a couple of weeks after.
+Just a couple of weeks of following the city and Sedgwick County mask ordinance numbers spiked from 7.6% to 14%, but then dropped to 10.6% just a couple of weeks after.

 Both Mayor Whipple and Sedgwick County Chief Health Officer Dr. Garold Minns are cautiously optimistic.